wso2/product-ei/distribution/README.txt

 WSO2 Enterprise Integrator 7.0.0 can also be used as the centralized integration middleware for conventional enterprise integration requirements.

+WSO2 Enterprise Integrator 7.0.0 is composed of:

+- An integrator runtime based on Ballerina, which is an event-driven, parallel programming language that is designed for building networked applications.
+- WSO2 Message Broker,
+which can be used alongside with integrator for enabling reliable persistent messaging between systems.
+- A workflow engine based on Activiti to execute business processes described in BPMN 2.0.

 Installation & Running
 =======================